 They can process emotions in the moment, with an adult who knows and loves them, instead of bottling them up to explode later.

-If they can read at a high level and love learning, what more do they need?
+If they can read at a high level and love learning and know how to learn what they want to learn, what more do they need?

 All of elementary math can be taught in 20 contact hours, when students are ready and eager to learn.